oweitman/ioBroker.rssfeed/README.md

 ### 2.6.1 (2022-07-30)

-* add more information to sentry
+* added more information to sentry

 ### 2.6.0 (2022-07-26)

-* add sentry
+* added sentry

 ### 2.4.0 (2022-07-25)

-* add name option to marquee widget
+* added name option to marquee widget

 ### 2.0.0